adamdai/magmacam/README.md

 A magma module which processes RGB pixel data converting it to grayscale values.
 It is designed to accept 2 bytes of pixel data at a time from the arducam module output, then interprets it as an 16-bit RGB565 pixel and extracts the red, green, and blue color values and sums them obtain a grayscale value for that pixel.
 These grayscale values range from 0 to a maximum of 31 + 63 + 31 = 125.

 ### rescale.py
 This magma module takes grayscale image data output from the process module, and resizes the image to scale it down, while also converting it to binary.
 It first makes use of the `downscale` aetherling module (more details below), to map over the 320x240 image with a 20x15 sliding window, summing the pixel values in each window to downscale to a 16x16 image.
 Then a binary threshold is applied so that pixels below a certain value are binarized to 0 and one above at set to 1.
-This produced a 16x16 binary version of the original 320x240 RGB image captured by the ArduCAM.
+This produces a 16x16 binary version of the original 320x240 RGB image captured by the ArduCAM.

 ### pipeline.py
 BNN digit classifier adapted from https://github.com/MIT-HAN-LAB/BNN_IceStick.